hpc/pavilion2/docs/tests/suites.rst

             foo: bar

-Note that this format differs from the format used by configs located in the `hosts`, `os`, and `modes` directories; in this case, individual configs within each config file are associated with named keys rather than deriving their names from the name of the config file.
+Note that this format differs from the format used by configs located in the `hosts`, `os`, and `modes` directories; in this case, individual configs within each config file derive their names from top-level keys rather than from the name of the config file.